run-llama/llama_index/llama-index-integrations/llms/llama-index-llms-ai21/README.md

 def multiply(a: int, b: int) -> int:
-    """Multiple two integers and returns the result integer""" return a * b
+    """Multiply two integers and returns the result integer""" return a * b

 def subtract(a: int, b: int) -> int: